byu-cpe/ecen520_student/rx_sim/UART_Receiver_sim.md

 # UART Receiver and Testbench

-The purpose of this assignment is to create a UART receiver module and verify that it operates correctly with a custom testbench.
+The purpose of this assignment is to create a UART receiver module and verify that it operates correctly with a your own custom testbench.

 ## UART Receiver Module

-The primary goal of this assignment is to design a UART receiver module that can receive data from a UART transmitter.
 Create a UART receiver module that actively monitors the input "data in" signal receives a single byte of data and a parity bit.
-There is a ECEN 320 lab description for the [UART Receiver](https://byu-cpe.github.io/ecen320/labs/lab-11/) but the requirements for this receiver may be slightly different.
+There is a ECEN 320 lab description for the [UART Receiver](https://byu-cpe.github.io/ecen320/labs/rx-lab/), but the requirements for this receiver may be slightly different.

 Create your receiver with the following ports and parameters